 Finally, I aim to instill in my students an appreciation—and more importantly, a passion—for the study of history.
 I encourage them to see the world around them as a result of historical events, actors, and forces, and in turn, to view themselves as powerful agents of historical change.
 I push them to see that history is as much an intellectual as a creative enterprise.
 I strive to make history relevant to their lives, and thus urge them to engage in the past in a critical, analytical, and empathetic manner.
 Even for students who are not history or public history majors, I seek to pique each student’s interest in the field and convert them to the study of history.

-I have a number of general principles that I apply to structuring and executing a course every semester, regardless of the subject matter or the level of students in each class.
+I have a number of general principles that I apply in structuring and executing a course every semester, regardless of the subject matter or the level of students in each class.
 Above all, I strive to have a student-centered classroom, focused around their needs, addressing their particular challenges (which vary from group to group), and centering discussion around their interpretation and interests.
 I seek to create a supportive learning environment for each of my students.
 I aim to get to know them both as people and as learners.
 Regardless of the size of my classes, I make a point to learn each of their names as early in the semester as possible, so that they know I am deeply invested in their success.
 I provide them with the necessary resources to give them the tools for success.

 My experience in the classroom has, for the most part, taught me that if you set a certain standard of expectations, most students will meet these expectations.
 Over time, I have become more trusting of my students to put in the work I ask them to do, and in turn, I seek to provide them with any guidance and assistance they might need in navigating that work.
 Above all, during my five years of teaching experience, I am proud of the ways in which I have grown more patient, flexible, and understanding while maintaining high expectations for student work and engagement, and I hope to continue to grow in this way as an educator.